agimus-project/winter-school-2023/perception/README.md

 - `cam_d435_640_pym3t.yaml`: camera intrinsics in m3t format
 - `obj_0000*.obj` files: mesh of object in recorded sequences (m3t requires wavefront)

-## Tutorial
+Setup is over!

+## A) Object pose detection (Happypose)

 The tutorial is split into several scripts.
 In all scripts there are places marked with `TODO` that you need to complete in order for script to work.
-Run all these exmaples from the `perception` folder.
+Run all these examples from the `perception` folder.

 ### Object Detection